NVIDIAGameWorks/KickstartRT/docs/SDK_Integration_Guide.md

 the new LOD.
 This ensures there is only 1 LOD per object in the TLAS at a time.

-The new LOD will have a cold direct lighting cache but if fast accumulation is enabled in the lighting input pass, then the cold cache will be updated to full intensity as soon as it is visible in the input buffer.
+The new LOD will have a cold direct lighting cache but this will be updated to full intensity as soon as it is visible in the input buffer.